Snezhok308/Altermir-Warfare-/README.md

-# Unciv-mod-example

-An example mod for Unciv, that adds one new Civilization.

-For information on how to build and use mods, please refer to [the setup instructions](https://yairm210.github.io/Unciv/Modders/Making-a-new-Civilization/)
+# Altermir Warfare mod for Unciv !

+Mod for Unciv , adds Feline Empire , maybe Izlend in future . . .